kuszmaul/graveyard/README.md

 `flatset` is `absl::flat_hash_set`.

+`F14` is `folly::F14FastSet`.

-Insertions for `SimpleILP` are quite a bit slower.
+Insertions for `SimpleILP` are the slowest, and F14 is slow too.

 ![Insertion time](/plots/insert-time.svg)

-Reserve closes the gap, showing that the performance difference is caused by the SimpleILP doing more rehashes.
-The cost of the hash function shows up here, where `flatset` and `flatset-nohash` have difference performance sine the the nohash code doesn't have to call the hash function.
+Reserve closes the gap for `SimpleILP`, showing that the performance difference is caused by the SimpleILP doing more rehashes.
+The cost of the hash function shows up here, where `flatset` and `flatset-nohash` have difference performance since the the nohash code doesn't have to call the hash function.
+F14 doesn't seem to gain much from reserve.

 ![Insertion With Reserve time](/plots/reserved-insert-time.svg)

 Find is about the same.
 It's surprising that the vector instructions in `flatset` don't seem to matter much.
+F14 is the fasted for large tables, likely because of its strategy to have only one cache miss in most cases.

 ![Successful find time](/plots/found-time.svg)

 For unsucessful find, here the `flatset` vector instructions seem to help.
+`F14` is slow in this case: probably because it needs one cache miss to process 14 elements, whereas `flatset` can process an average of 32 elements in the first cache miss.

 ![Unsuccessful find time](/plots/notfound-time.svg)

 On average `SimpleILP` saves about 36% memory.
-The curve fit is a linear fit minimizign the sum of the squares of the differences.
+The curve fit is a linear fit minimizign the sum of the squares of the differences.  `F14` uses the same amount of memory as `flatset`: they are both restricted to powers of two.

 ![Memory](/plots/memory.svg)